kannibalox/pyrosimple/docs/advanced.md

     to the watch dir root.

-2.  all kinds of other information is made available, like the torrent\'s info hash and the tracker alias; thus you can write conditional templates based on tracker, or use the tracker name in a completion path.
+2.  all kinds of other information is made available, like the torrent's info hash and the tracker alias; thus you can write conditional templates based on tracker, or use the tracker name in a completion path.

-3.  for certain types of downloads, `traits` provides parsed information to build specific target paths, e.g. for the `Pioneer.One.S01E06.720p.x264-VODO` TV episode, you\'ll get this:
+3.  for certain types of downloads, `traits` provides parsed information to build specific target paths, e.g. for the `Pioneer.One.S01E06.720p.x264-VODO` TV episode, you'll get this:

     ``` ini
     label='tv/mkv'